Why Nighttime Toilet Training Takes Longer—and What Parents Can Do

 Should I wake my child to use the bathroom at night?

 This can help some families in the short term, but long-term dryness usually develops naturally.
 If you try it, do it gently and don’t turn it into a full wake-up.
+Is bed-wetting hereditary?

 Yes!
-Research shows bedwetting often runs in families.
+Research shows bed-wetting often runs in families.
 If you or your partner were late to achieve dryness, your child may be too.

 Does limiting fluids at night cause dehydration?